lesterchan/wp-print/README.md

 ## Changelog

 ### 2.54
+* NEW: Finally there is custom post type support.
+Props [nimmolo](http://andrewnimmo.org/ "nimmolo").
 * NEW: Allow Multisite Network Activate
 * NEW: Uses WordPress uninstall.php file to uninstall the plugin